Debian, Ubuntu or CentOS: Choose a Proper OS for Your Server

 in general.
 64-bit versions are somewhat faster, compared with 32-bit ones

 in general, 64-bit versions of executable files are somewhat bigger

 My rule of thumb is: it’s useless to install 64-bit if there’s less than 512Mb of memory.
 You can agree to that, or not – it’s based upon real-time comparisons of many different OSes on many different hosting facilities.

 So… Which One?

 There always are small differences.
-Many typical packages (Web servers, SQL database engines etc) can be named differently across different distributions.
-If you plan to make uniform a maintenance/support techniques, please take that into account.
+Many typical packages (Web servers, SQL database engines, etc) can be named differently across different distributions.
+If you plan to make uniform maintenance/support techniques, please take that into account.

 There’s no “best OS possible”.
 Thus, create several VPS with different OS, try them and make your choice.